trustoverip/tswg-cesr-specification/spec/spec.md

 #### Performant resynchronization with unique start bits

-A CESR Stream parser supports three specific interleaved serializations, namely, JSON, CBOR, and MGPK.
+A CESR Stream parser MUST support three specific interleaved serializations, namely, JSON, CBOR, and MGPK.
 To make the parser more performant and robust, fine-grained serialization boundary detection may be highly beneficial for interleaving these serializations in a CESR stream.
 One way to provide this is by selecting the Count Code start bits such that there is always a unique (mutually distinct) set of start bits at each interleaved boundary between CESR, JSON, CBOR, and MGPK.

 Furthermore, it may also be highly beneficial to support in-stride switching between interleaved CESR text-domain Streams and CESR Binary domain Streams.
 In other words, the start bits for Count Codes in both the ‘T’ domain and the ‘B’ domain should be unique.
 This would provide the analogous equivalent of a UTF Byte Order Mark (BOM) [[4]].
 Recall that a BOM enables a parser of UTF-encoded documents to determine if the UTF codes are big-endian or little-endian [[4]].
 In the CESR case, an analogous feature would enable a Stream parser to know if a Count Code, along with its associated counted group of Primitives, is expressed in the ‘T’ or ‘B’ domain.
-Together these impose the constraint that the boundary start bits for interleaved text CESR, binary CESR, JSON, CBOR, and MGPK be mutually distinct.
+Together these impose the constraint that the boundary start bits for interleaved text CESR, binary CESR, JSON, CBOR, and MGPK MUST be mutually distinct.

-Among the codes for map objects in JSON, CBOR, and MGPK, only the first three bits are fixed and not dependent on mapping size.
+Only the first three bits of the codes for map objects in JSON, CBOR, and MGPK are fixed and not dependent on mapping size.
 * In JSON, a serialized mapping object always starts with `{`.
 This is encoded as `0x7b`. the first three bits are `0b011`.
 * In CBOR, the first three bits of the major type of its serialized mapping object are `0b101` corresponding to the bits denoting map "Major Type 5" from the CBOR spec.
 * In MGPK, there are three different mapping object codes.
 The FixMap code starts with `0b100`.
 Both the Map16 and Map32 codes start with `0b110`.